knuddelsgmbh/jtokkit/README.md

 enc = registry.getEncodingForModel(ModelType.TEXT_EMBEDDING_ADA_002);
 ```

-> **Note**
-> This project is in its early stages.
-If you encounter issues with the correctness of the tokenizers
-> please raise an issue containing the text that did not tokenize correctly.
-Thank you! 🤗

 ## 📖 Introduction
 JTokkit aims to be a fast and efficient tokenizer designed for use in natural
 language processing tasks using the OpenAI models.
 It provides an easy-to-use